alexhstrickland/Weather_API/README.md

 ## Description

-For this project, I have created a daily work calendar that displays the work hours of 9 AM to 5 PM.
-The calender contains time blocks for each hour of the workday.
-If the hour has passed in the day, the time block is gray.
-For the current hour, the time block is red.
-If the time block hour has not occurred yet, then the timeblock is the color green.
+For this project, I have created a weather dashboard that will display the current weather conditions along with a 5-day forecast.
+This information includes the temperature, humidity, windspeed, and the UV index.

-The user is able to add text in each time block to add important agenda items.
-This is then saved into local storage for the day.
+The user is able to see recent searches and even can click on these recent searches to return to that location's forecast.
+The recent searches are located in the sidebar on the left side of the page.
+The recent searches are saved into the local storage.

 The project has been deployed at a live URL.
 To access the live URL, please click here [Weather_Api](https://alexhstrickland.github.io/Weather_API/).